 Newsspeak won’t shy away from providing well thought-out viewpoints and opinions, but those viewpoints and opinions will always be conspicuously labeled as such.
 And rather than pushing a single narrative, we will always ensure that we provide varying opinions on contentious matters of public interest (when we fall short, we want you to keep us in check – email us at firstname.lastname@example.org).

 News Outlets Aren’t the Enemy, But Some of Their Practices Are

-Newsspeak does not view itself as an enemy of mainstream media, and we believe such rallying cries intend to sow division and societal mistrust in important institutions.
+Newsspeak does not view itself as an enemy of news media, and we believe such rallying cries intend to sow division and societal mistrust in important institutions.
 Our role is to challenge news outlets where they fall short of their social obligations and to ensure they are held accountable when they do, and we expect our readers to do the same with us.